nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 ### Major licenses for code
+This introduction cannot possibly explain the subtle differences between all of the different licenses for code, because there are dozens.
+At Quasar, our code is licensed under MIT, and .

 - [Github's License Helper](https://choosealicense.com/)
 - [The exhaustive list by the GNU Foundation](https://www.gnu.org/licenses/license-list.html)

 ### Important licenses for text / documentation
 - Creative Commons
 - Free Documentation License https://www.gnu.org/licenses/fdl.html